trilbymedia/grav-plugin-flex-objects/README.md

     This will ensure the backend now lets you edit and list the new "Phone" field, but now we have to fix the frontend to render it.

 1. We need to copy the frontend Twig file and modify it to add the new "Phone" field.
-By default your theme already has it's `templates`, so we can take advantage of it <sup>2</sup>.
+By default your theme already has its `templates`, so we can take advantage of it <sup>2</sup>.
 We'll simply copy the `user/plugins/flex-directory/templates/flex-directory/site.html.twig` file to `user/themes/antimatter/templates/flex-directory/site.html.twig`.
 Notice, there is no reference to `admin/` here, this is site template, not an admin one.

 1. Edit the `site.html.twig` file you just copied so it has these modifications: